 Injured workers collecting Louisiana Workers Compensation indemnity payments may find they are laid off by their employer of injury and, as a result, may lose their health insurance coverage.
 Now, with the Affordable Care Act, the injured worker receiving weekly or monthly indemnity payments may find he or she is eligible for Affordable Care Act subsidies, making health insurance, relatively speaking, more affordable.

-Alternatively, if the injured worker does not qualify for an ACA subsidy, he or she may want to see if his or her spouse, partner, or other family member, may be able to provide access to an affordable health insurance policy.
-Also, Medicaid may be an option http://new.dhh.louisiana.gov/index.cfm/subhome/1 as well as Medicare https://www.ssa.gov/planners/disability/dapproval4.html.
+Alternatively, if the injured worker does not qualify for an ACA subsidy, he or she may want to see if his or her spouse, partner, or other family members, may be able to provide access to an affordable health insurance policy.
+Also, Medicaid may be an option https://new.dhh.louisiana.gov/index.cfm/subhome/1 as well as Medicare https://www.ssa.gov/planners/disability/dapproval4.html.